mahtokamal/Cyber_Security_Interviews/Cyber_Security_tools.md

     - SentinelOne Singularity XDR
     - CrowdStrike Falcon XDR
     - Palo Alto Cortex XDR

+  - MDR – Managed Detection and Response <br>

+    MDR is an outsourced security service where an external team (SOC-as-a-service) provides 24/7 monitoring, threat hunting, and response using EDR/XDR tools, When you lack internal expertise or resources to run your own detection and response operations. <br>
+    Popular MDR  Providers: <br>
+   - Arctic Wolf
+   - CrowdStrike Falcon Complete (MDR over Falcon)
+   - Red Canary
+   - Sophos MDR
+   - SentinelOne Vigilance

 - VPN (Virtual Private Network)

    A VPN encrypts internet traffic and routes it through a secure tunnel to a server, masking the user's IP address and protecting data from interception.